VioletSnow08/Iceberg-Gaming-Website/README.md

 The Iceberg Gaming Website is designed to replace Guilded and become the main platform for communications.

 ## Requirements
-- Credentials from Vincent Lauro, EagleTrooper, or Hizumi
-- Permission to run from Vincent Lauro
 - Node.js

 ## Installation